robinagandhi/swa/slides/lecture-2/include/assurance-case.md

 --

 ## .red[C18: The System uses a Static Analysis tool]
-.footnote[
-See notes (hit `p`) for class exercise
-]

 ???
+Here are some actual bad examples of claims that students in this class authored, when they were just starting to learn about assurance cases.
+Please pause the video here and try to re-phrase them such that they can meet all the necessary qualities of a good claim.

-# Class exercise:
+Optional exercise:
-# Work with your team to rephrase these appropriately.
+> Work with your team to rephrase these appropriately.
-When you are done enter your answers in this [Google Doc](https://docs.google.com/a/unomaha.edu/document/d/11Xr8GHBHfWJGLotiLoe-us1EZ4Qjn2msjfxHAKjs64Q/edit?usp=sharing)
+When you are done enter your answers in this [Google Doc](https://docs.google.com/a/unomaha.edu/document/d/11Xr8GHBHfWJGLotiLoe-us1EZ4Qjn2msjfxHAKjs64Q/edit?usp=sharing).

 ---
 exclude: true